The Prep: Next-Gen Diners Crave Bold Flavors And ‘Instagrammable’ Drinks

 Next-Gen diners want bold flavors and custom drinks, menu experts reveal at recent National Restaurant Association food show in Chicago.
 Read this exclusive feature by Nancy Lua for our sister newsletter The Prep.

 Today’s consumers crave more than just a simple meal when dining out.
-They seek personalization, shareable experiences, culinary adventure and spicy cuisines.
+They seek personalization, shareable experiences, culinary adventure, and spicy cuisines.

 “We want small escapes,” menu trends expert Nancy Kruse said during her annual “State of the Plate” presentation at the 2024 National Restaurant Association food show in Chicago.